Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Bounding Online-Binomial Games via Linear Programs

 \section{Bounding Online-Binomial Games via Linear Programs}

 In this section we show how to bound online binomial games via a linear programming.
 In \cref{sec:additional_notions} we give additional notations and facts related to an online Binomial games (hereafter, a Binomial game).
 In \cref{sec:lp} we present a linear program whose feasible solution set characterizes all valid strategies for an adversary.
 In \cref{sec:dual-sol} we construct a feasible dual solution that bounds the binomial game that is relevant for our work.
+To be consistent with the common naming in the literature, in the following we sometimes refer to a player in an online binomial game as a \emph{strategy}.